Serenade of the Seas Entertainment & Activities

 One of the interesting features of all the Radiance class ships, including Serenade, is that Internet-accessible terminals are located in various pockets around the vessel.
-The main Royal Caribbean Online area is on deck four, right off the lobby, but there are others -- a few in Latte-tudes, the coffee bar, and some on deck seven.
+The main Royal Caribbean Online area is on deck seven, right off the lobby, but there are others -- a few in Latte-tudes, the coffee bar, and some on deck seven.
 Teens have their own bank of computers in Fuel.
-Connections are 50 cents per minute, or $15 per day for in-cabin rates.
+Several Internet packages are available for purchase.

 Serenade has a state-of-the-art medical facility and also has a helicopter landing pad for emergency medical evacuations.

 The gym facilities at the Vitality Spa & Fitness Center are excellent, with treadmills, universal machines, weights, and everything else the average fitness enthusiast will need to work off the midnight buffet.
 A jogging track is also available around the Sky Bar area, though this is a common thoroughfare for passengers and seems difficult to use during the afternoons.